Integrations

 Avo

-An example about how to create a blog with both Maglev and Avo.
+Step-by-step guide to build a blog with both Maglev and Avo.

 rails new weblog -j esbuild --css tailwind -d=postgresql